darkorsa/shop/README.md

 #### Discounts

 Discount can be applied to the Cart object.
-This library comes with 2 discounts:
+This library comes with  2 predefined discounts, however custom discounts can be applied as well.

 - TotalPriceThresholdDiscount - the discount will be applied when the total price exceeds a certain price threshold
 - EverySecondItemFreeDiscount - every second cart item is free